Party Piaffe –

 The more public areas are also well designed consisting of a bar, restaurant, plenty of outside seating and a really cool rooftop swimming pool.
 Which is surrounded by the boulders so you have the blend of the grey of the stones and fresh aqua of the pool, you can swim while enjoying stunning panoramic views.
 The sun sets from here are spectacular.

-For the riding lessons there are two arenas available.
+For the riding lessons there are 3 arenas available.
 The indoor arena is a good size with a super viewing gallery.
 Then there is the outside Carriere which has Olympic dimensions (60mx30m) an excellent surface and a seating area for viewing.
+There is a second 20 by 60 with a roof and bordered with a box hedge.

 In addition to dressage lessons covering all from basics right up to advanced movements on a choice of 14 school horses you can go riding out in the countryside.
 Monte Velho has 250 hectares with all the surrounding area being National Ecological Reserve you will not have to ride on any roads but enjoy lakes, dams, soft tracks and 100% nature.
 Maybe even a picnic ride.
 You can choice to ride in normal tack or traditional Portuguese for comfort and style.